Why Coaches Need Custom Websites vs Templates

 3. Can’t a high-quality template achieve the same results as a custom site?

 Templates are often limited in customization, leading to generic looks, slower performance from unnecessary code, and poor mobile adaptability.
-Custom sites are optimized for a coach’s exact workflow, branding, and user experience, which templates cannot fully replicate.
+Custom sites are optimized for a coach’s exact business, branding, and user experience, which templates cannot fully replicate.

 4. Is a custom website worth the extra investment for a new coach?